Testicles as food: Mongolia

 After gelding a colt, the testicles are used for ritual purposes.
 One of the amputated testicles is punctured with a knife so as to permit the insertion of a rope; the rope is then fastened to the new gelding's tail with the assumption that once the testicle has dried, the wound will have finished healing.
 The remaining testicle is cooked in the hearth ashes and eaten by the head of the household to acquire the strength of the stallion.

 United Kingdom

-Lamb testicles were historically eaten in England where they were referred to as 'fries' or 'stones'.
+Lamb testicles were historically eaten in England where they were referred to as fries or stones.
 As the name suggests, they were usually fried in butter after being coated in breadcrumbs.
-However, they are no longer widely eaten and are not available in supermarkets, although they are sold in some Asian butchers and other shops catering to British Muslims.
+However, they are no longer widely eaten and are not available in supermarkets, although they are sold in some Asian and Middle Eastern butchers and other shops.